Nikole Hannah-Jones: Reviving Voices Lost to History and Empowering Communities Today

 Scholarship and journalism have a long history of control by gatekeepers with similar backgrounds and worldviews.
 Nikole Hannah-Jones noted this gap in pushing back on the academic censorship she and her work faced: “I fought this battle because I know that all across this country Black faculty, and faculty from other marginalized groups, are having their opportunities stifled.”

 She isn’t new to that effort.
 She co-founded the Ida B. Wells Society for Investigative Reporting, based at UNC, in 2016 to create a path for more journalists of color to pursue investigative journalism.

 In 1968, the Kerner Commission report on civil disorder noted the dearth of Black journalists in the industry.
 Ever since then, news media surveys have shown slow growth in representation.

 The Wells Society provides training and mentoring because as Hannah-Jones has said, “There are a lot of journalists of color who want to be doing [investigative] reporting but don’t see a path for themselves and have never seen other journalists of color doing this job.”

 Now, Hannah-Jones is continuing this work, in conjunction with the Knight Foundation, at Howard University, further growing opportunities for new voices in journalism and reviving voices that otherwise could be lost to history.

 Voices like those of the people who emancipated themselves to find sanctuary at Freedom’s Fortress during the Civil War.
 Of the enslaved Africans whose labor built the walls of Fort Monroe.
 Of the African men and women who arrived in Virginia in 1619.

 Between the commendations and the backlash, the conversation about ensuring freedoms for all continues.

-The 2022 Free Expression Awards are on April 28 at The Anthem in Washington, D.C. and streamed live online.
+The 2022 Free Expression Awards were April 28 at The Anthem in Washington, D.C.